cnctem/openharmony-flutter/README.en.md

 #flutter env end <===
 ```

-7. Run flutter docker and check whether the environment variables are configured correctly;
+7. Run `flutter doctor -v`  and check whether the environment variables are configured correctly;

 8. Open vscode and install the flutter plug-in.
 If the flutter sdk is configured correctly, you can find the OpenHarmony connection device and run and debug the application on vscode.